dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ReferenceTableSpecMap
+## TableComparisonConfigurationSpecMap
-Dictionary of comparisons of the current table (the parent of this node) and another reference table (the source of truth) to which we are comparing the tables to measure the accuracy of the data.
+Dictionary of data comparison configurations between the current table (the parent of this node) and another reference table (the source of truth) to which we are comparing the tables to measure the accuracy of the data.